venkatweb1234/todolistreactcmcmarket/README.md

 This Todo App is a feature-rich solution designed to streamline task management.
 It leverages React and Redux for a robust user interface, while Styled Components provide a visually appealing and responsive design.

+- Task 1: Build a React Component
+  Create a React for a simple to-do list.
+The component should have the following
+  features:
+  Displayed a list of to-do items.
+  Allow users to add new to-do items.
+  Allow users to mark a to-do item as completed.
+  Allow users to delete a to-do item.

+- Task 2: State Management
+  Implement state management for the to-do list using either React built-in state or a state management library like Redux.
+Ensure that the UI reflects the current state of the to-do list accurately.

+- Task 3: Styling
+  Style the to-do list component using CSS (or a styling library like Styled Components).
+Make it visually appealing and responsive.

+- Task 4: Unit Testing
+  Write unit tests for at least two critical functions or methods in your React component.
+Use a testing library like Jest or React Testing Library.

 ## Components

 ### TodoApp